 While this change in work affects everyone, as an immigrant worker, this means two things: retrain or become an entrepreneur.
 I’ve chosen to go with both presently.
 I’m working towards continuing education for my profession, while also working on other areas of my interest which is this platform.

 Let me know your thoughts in the comment section and share how the changing market has affected you.
+You can also read this post on what your employer thinks about you.

 Don’t forget to subscribe to this blog for regular updates on related topics.